theodubus/gest_mdp/README_en.md

 <details>
 <summary><b> 🆕 - New features</b></summary><br>

+### Last update 🔥

+New technique for autocompletion: the software now uses an extension for autocompletion.
+This extension communicates with a local server managed by the application.
+The extension detects login pages and automatically fills in the fields.
+The server, in turn, communicates login information to the extension.
+This new technique has the advantage of solving many problems that were present before with Selenium, such as:
++ the need to launch the browser in a special mode from the software
++ autocompletion that only worked in the last opened tab
++ the inability to open multiple instances of the browser
++ issues with entering accented characters
++ certain sites refusing to work due to detection of a browser in robot mode
++ manual management of sites that take a long time to load with the "wait" option
++ infinite loop in case of incorrect password, causing the software to try to connect indefinitely.

+With this improvement, all these problems are now a thing of the past.
+The "wait" option has become unnecessary and has been removed and replaced with the "submit" option.
+This option allows you to decide on a per-site basis whether you want the extension to automatically submit the login form or just fill in the fields.

+The extension is available on the [Firefox store](https://addons.mozilla.org/en-US/firefox/addon/gest_mdp/).

+### Other updates 🎉

 + Many bug fixes and stability improvements.
 + Many GUI improvements.
 + Added keyboard shortcuts.